Maroon Dam is situated on Burnett Creek and supplies water for irrigation as part of the Logan River supply scheme.

 Completed in 1974, Maroon Dam allows irrigation along Burnett Creek and the Logan River for about 130 kilometres downstream.

-If you would like to be notified when Maroon Dam begins to spill, sign up to our free dam release notification service or download our public safety mobile app.
+To better reflect the way we operate Maroon Dam, we have changed the content of our Maroon Dam notifications as part of our Dam Release Notification Service.
+If you would like to be notified when Maroon Dam outflows have increased from the cone valves, sign up to our free dam release notification service or download our public safety mobile app.
+For more information about Maroon Dam notifications, click here.

 - KEY INFORMATION